Iasa-Global/btabok/pages/btabok_overview/usage_scenarios_btabok.md

 - How do I deal with all these canvases and how are they linked?

+- How do I update a legacy system?

 ## The Aspiring Architect

 As an aspiring architect, whether you are more of a developer or fill another role, your number 1 goal should be to understand where you fall in the competency model.
 This you can do through the free assessment at assessments.iasaglobal.org.